cryptomancer1257/trading-active-bot/docs/content/user-guide/09-backtesting.md

 # 📈 Backtesting Guide

-Learn how to test your trading strategies on historical data before risking real money.
+Learn how to test your trading strategies on historical data in QuantumForge Studio.
+This guide covers everything from setting up backtests to analyzing results and transitioning to live trading.

 ## 📋 Table of Contents